dkleftogi/AmpliSolve/Execution_examples.md

 Execution of AmpliSolveVariantCalling with this command will produce a flat file named VariantCalling_Testing/Summary_Variant_Info.txt that contains all the variants found for all tumour samples stored in the tumour_dir=TUMOUR_ASEQ_DIR.
 In the TODO list (sortly), we will enable to write the results per sample in the typical VCF format.

-### Where can I find some toy data to test AmpliSolve
+### Can I find some toy data to test AmpliSolve ??

-Check the Toy_data directory that contains:
+Yes, please check the Toy_data directory that contains:

 ```
 AmpliSeq_30genes_Designed-1.bed